 Tahbaz and eight of his PWHF colleagues were arrested in January 2018.
 They had been using camera traps to monitor endangered species, including the Persian leopard and Asiatic cheetah.
 Iran’s Islamic Revolutionary Guard Corps (IRGC) said the environmentalists were committing espionage by photographing Iranian military installations.

 With one exception, the environmentalists, including Tahbaz, are being held in Tehran’s notoriously brutal Evin Prison.
-They are in Ward 2-A, which is controlled by the intelligence branch of the Islamic Revolutionary Guard Corps (IRGC).
+They are in Ward 2-A, controlled by the Islamic Revolutionary Guard Corps (IRGC).

 Reports claim Tahbaz suffers from cancer and was in critical condition, as of March of 2019, because his jailors denied him medication and other treatment and did not transfer him to a hospital.